-- Stay calm. - Do not communicate shock, anger or embarrassment. - Reassure the child.
-Tell her/him you are pleased that s/he is speaking to you. - Never enter into a pact of secrecy with the child.
-Assure her/him that you will try to help but let the child know that you will have to tell other people in order to do this.
-State who this will be and why. - Tell her/him that you believe them.
-Children very rarely lie about abuse; but s/he may have tried to tell others and not been heard or believed. - Tell the child that it is not her/his fault. - Encourage the child to talk but do not ask "leading questions" or press for information. - Listen and remember. - Check that you have understood correctly what the child is trying to tell you. - Praise the child for telling you.
-Communicate that s/he has a right to be safe and protected. - Do not tell the child that what s/he experienced is dirty, naughty or bad. - It is inappropriate to make any comments about the alleged offender. - Be aware that the child may retract what s/he has told you.
-It is essential to record all you have heard. - At the end of the conversation, tell the child again who you are going to tell and why that person or those people need to know. - As soon as you can afterwards, make a detailed record of the conversation using the child's own language.
-Include any questions you may have asked.
-Do not add any opinions or interpretations.
+- stay calm - do not communicate shock, anger or embarrassment - reassure the child - tell her/him you are pleased that s/he is speaking to you - never enter into a pact of secrecy with the child - assure her/him that you will try to help but let the child know that you will have to tell other people in order to do this (state who this will be and why) - tell her/him that you believe them - children very rarely lie about abuse; but s/he may have tried to tell others and not been heard or believed - tell the child that it is not her/his fault - encourage the child to talk but do not ask "leading questions" or press for information.
+Instead ask open questions like "what happened next?" - listen and remember - check that you have understood correctly what the child is trying to tell you - praise the child for telling you - communicate that s/he has a right to be safe and protected - do not tell the child that what s/he experienced is dirty, naughty or bad - it is inappropriate to make any comments about the alleged offender

+- be aware that the child may retract what s/he has told you.
+It is essential to record all you have heard.
+This should be signed and dated and recorded as soon as possible - at the end of the conversation, tell the child again who you are going to tell and why that person or those people need to know - as soon as you can afterwards, make a detailed record of the conversation using the child's own language include any questions you may have asked - Do not add any opinions or interpretations.

-NB It is not education staff's role to seek disclosures.
-Their role is to observe that something may be wrong, ask about it, listen, be available and try to make time to talk.
+NB.
+It is not the education staff's role to seek disclosures; their role is to observe that something may be wrong, ask about it, listen, be available and make time to talk.